Nissan Qashqai Review & Prices

 Space in the back seats

 In the rear, the two comfortable outer seats will comfortably accommodate adults, while the central one will be best left for children or teenagers.
-Legroom is great – better than in the old Qashqai which was already spacious – and headroom is generous too, even if you have the panoramic sunroof fitted.
+Legroom is pretty good – better than in the old Qashqai, but not as good as in the new Tiguan – and headroom is generous too, even if you have the panoramic sunroof fitted.

 The rear doors open 85 degrees wide, aiding ingress and egress, and two scoops in the door pockets will take a pair of water bottles.
 The fold down central armrest incorporates some rather flimsy cupholders as well.